What is a miscarriage?

 - You may feel that sex will never be the same due to fatigue, physical discomfort, or anxiety.

-- You should tell your partner how you feel.
+- Tell your partner how you feel.

 Temperature